AugustDG/spotmicro/README.md

 Otherwise, have fun reading over my code!
 Can't say it's perfect, but it's for a school project and if you have any suggestions don't hesitate to raise an issue or send a pull request :D

+I am also developing a companion app (in WPF) that goes with this code to control the bot, in due time I'll put it up on Github and have a link to it here :)

 You should always calibrate your servos and change the PWM value ranges accordingly :)

 If you're ever finding the new folders/files bizarre, it's because I'm trying out the Arduino IDE 2.0!